pritamASC21/userInput_project/README.md

 3. When the user tries multiple times, make sure only ONE message (#error OR #success) is displayed at a time
     - *Hint: try using display: "none"*

+4. Once the user clicks the submit button, make sure to reassign the username input, and the password input to an empty string: ""